Skip Navigation. Skip to content Report an Incident Diversity Training and Education

 Upon completion of this course, students will have developed the following dialogical skills.

 Students can register for a dialogue course directly on Testudo.
-Each dialogue course consists of 2-3 themed sections.
-Once a student has registered, they will be prompted by WEIDP to complete a WEIDP student profile on our enrollment portal.
-The student profile is used to place participants in one of the themed sections of the dialogue course they registered for on Testudo (e.g. a student who registers for EDHI338L: Dialogue on Race, Gender, and Immigration, may be placed in the Dialogue on Immigration).
+Each dialogue course consists of 3-4 themed sections.
+Once registered, we will ask the student to complete a profile that assists us in placing participants into a specific themed section. (e.g. a student who registers for WEID139: Dialogue on Race, Gender, and Immigration, may be placed into the dialogue section on Gender).

 To learn more about how to become a WEIDP facilitator, please email the program at dialogue@umd.edu.